A modular framework for generalized Hurwitz class numbers I: Introduction and statement of results

 \subsection{Outline of the paper}

 The paper is organized as follows.
-We summarize the required concepts in Section \ref{sec:prelim} and provide the general Fourier expansion of $\Fc_{k,N}^+$.
-In Section \ref{sec:Kloostermanzeta}, we move to a closer inspection of the Kloosterman zeta function involved in that Fourier expansion and specialize it to weight $\frac{1}{2}$ and $s=\frac{3}{4}$ subsequently.
-The purpose of this section is to provide explicit formulas and to compute the residue of the Kloosterman zeta function at the spectral point.
+We summarize the required concepts in Section \ref{sec:prelim} and provide the general Fourier expansion of $\Fc_{k,4N}^+$.
+In Section \ref{sec:Kloostermanzeta}, we move to a closer inspection of the plus space Kloosterman zeta function involved in that Fourier expansion and specialize it to weight $k=\frac{1}{2}$ and $s=\frac{3}{4}$ subsequently.
+The purpose of this section is to provide explicit formulas and to compute the residue of the plus space Kloosterman zeta function at this spectral point.
 The content of Section \ref{sec:proofof1.3part1and2} is the proof of Theorem \ref{thm:maingeneral} (i) and (ii).
-Section \ref{sec:proofof1.3part3} is devoted to the proof of Theorem \ref{thm:maingeneral} (iii).
-Section \ref{sec:proofof1.1and1.2} establishes Theorems \ref{thm:mainholomorphic} and \ref{thm:mainnonholomorphic}, which concludes the body of the paper.
-We provide some SAGE code to compute the Fourier coefficients involved in Theorem \ref{thm:mainholomorphic} and Example \ref{exa:examples} in Appendix \ref{sec:appendix}.
+Section \ref{sec:proofof1.3part3} is devoted to the proof of Theorem \ref{thm:maingeneral} (iii), while Section \ref{sec:proofof1.1and1.2} establishes Theorems \ref{thm:mainholomorphic} and \ref{thm:mainnonholomorphic}.
+We conclude the paper with some questions for future work.